Rajpratik71/linux-manPages/pdffonts.md

        -l number
               Specifies the last page to analyze.

-       -subst List  the substitute fonts that poppler will use for non embed‐ ded fonts.
+       -subst List the substitute fonts that poppler will use for non embedded fonts.

        -opw password
               Specify the owner password for the PDF file.
 Providing this will bypass all security restrictions.

        -upw password
               Specify the user password for the PDF file.